-Chris Jackson is a geologist and adventurer, who is currently Professor of Geology at Imperial College.
+Chris Jackson is a geologist and adventurer, who is currently Professor and Chair of Sustainable Geoscience at The University of Manchester.

 After completing a BSc and PhD in Geology at the University of Manchester, Chris lived in western Norway, where he tried his hand at ice-climbing, sea kayaking, and somewhat scary, sparsely bolted rock climbing routes.
 He then returned to the UK to take a full-time academic position at Imperial College, where he established a world-leading research group.
 His academic position has not limited his opportunities for further travel and adventure, with his fieldwork taking him to remote, and physically and mentally challenging locations, including the Argentinian Andes, the Borneo rainforest and the Sinai Desert in Egypt.